 Returning/Stopped Out students are student(s) who previously attended Diné College.
 These students must submit an updated admission's application along with any required documents to the Office of Admissions.
 If you attended other colleges or universities, you must include all official college/university transcript(s).
-Note: You must not owe more than \$150 to the college to register.
+Note: Students with an account balance more than \$150.00 are not allowed to register.
+Account balance must be below \$150.00 to register.